ISIP Frequently Asked Questions

 Yes.
 For applicants who have been accepted into the ISIP program and meet all requirements, Princeton will provide the supporting documents necessary for a J-1 visa.
 The Davis International Center at Princeton will be in touch with accepted applicants to assist with the process of submitting their visa applications.

 Yes.
 On-campus housing is available and recommended for students in ISIP.
 However, it is possible for students to petition to live off campus.
 Please note that Princeton is in a high-cost area, and students should increase their housing budget significantly for the summer if planning to live off campus.
 Visit the University’s off-campus housing website for local housing resources if you are interested in living off campus.
 If ISIP interns choose to live off-campus, housing must be within 15 minutes commute time of the University.
-Campus housing is only available June 11 to August 10.
+Campus housing is only available during the official program dates.

 A meal plan is offered to interns on campus.